10 Best Fishing Spots in Melbourne

 Type of fishing: Pier

-Expect to find: Snapper, Flathead, Salmon, Trevally, Mullet, Squid, Garfish, Leather Jackets, and more.
+Expect to find: Snapper, Flathead, Salmon, Trevally, Mullet, Squid, Garfish and Leather Jackets.

 4. Brimbank Park

-Located on the outer reaches of Maribyrnong River, this popular trout fishing destination in greater Melbourne is bustling with activity both above ground and below the water.
-Cast some live bait and you just might reel in a redfin or carp as well.
+Located on the outer reaches of the Maribyrnong River, around half an hour from Melbourne’s CBD, this popular trout fishing destination in greater Melbourne is bustling with activity both above ground and below the water.
+Cast some live bait, and you might reel in a redfin or carp.
 More than one of the best fishing spots, Brimbank Park is your gateway to adventure.

-Expect to find: Trout, Bream, Garfish, Salmon, Redfin, Eel, Carp, and more.
+Expect to find: Trout, Bream, Garfish, Salmon, Redfin, Eel and Carp.

 5. Anglesea

-If you live in the Melbourne area, you might want to hit up Anglesea for an entire weekend because it takes some driving to get there.
-Situated before the entrance to Great Ocean Road, it offers both clean beaches and sizable estuary systems.
-That means you can choose to fish by land or by boat, taking in some gorgeous scenery all the while.
-Go beach fishing at night and you just might reel in a gummy shark.
+If you live in Melbourne, you might want to hit up Anglesea for an entire weekend because it takes just over an hour to drive.
+Situated before the Great Ocean Road entrance, it offers clean beaches and sizable estuary systems.
+That means you can fish by land or boat, taking in some gorgeous scenery.
+Go beach fishing at night, and you might reel in a gummy shark.

 Type of fishing: Beach or river

-Expect to find: Salmon, Snapper, Leather Jackets, Trevally, Gummy Shark, Garfish, Flathead, Bream, Mullet, and more.
+Expect to find: Salmon, Snapper, Leather Jackets, Trevally, Gummy Shark, Garfish, Flathead, Bream and Mullet.

 7. Barwon Heads

-Welcome to Barwon Heads, home to some of Victoria’s best fishing and so much more.
+Welcome to Barwon Heads, home to some of Victoria’s best fishing and much more.
 Located on the southern coast of the Bellarine Peninsula, this scenic township delivers tons of activity in every sense of the word.
-Go surf fishing for salmon and you’ll rarely come up empty-handed.
-Or you can charter a boat out to the Bass Strait to find a plethora of species.
+Go surf fishing for salmon, and you’ll rarely come up empty-handed.
+Or you can charter a boat to the Bass Strait to find many species.

 Type of fishing: Beach or strait

-Expect to find: Snapper, Flathead, Snook, Barracouta, Salmon, Squid, Shark, and more.
+Expect to find: Snapper, Flathead, Snook, Barracouta, Salmon, Squid and Shark.

 Rules or hazards: If you’re fishing from Barwon Heads Bluff—which is a marine sanctuary—then restrictions may apply